 I have received several questions about the Security Forces career field (31P).
 This particular response was an email I sent to someone who was prior Army, and he asked me for general information as well as how I thought AF Security Forces related to the Army.
 Here was my response.

-Hands down, the quality of life in the AF vs. Army will be light-years better IMO.
+Hands down, the quality of life in the AF vs. Army will be much better IMO.
 A lot of it will depend on your career field because there are a lot of career fields such as Finance, Contracting, Personnel, Services, etc. which will pretty much always work Monday through Friday, 0730 – 1630.
 Officers may put in a little more work hours in these career fields but a lot of that is under your control.
 For example, if you really want to get a something done or you suck at drawing the line or with time management, some officers may stay until 1730 or 1800 (or later).
 IMO, this is completely avoidable in most cases.

 There are other career fields where you may be prone to shift work for the first few years, but as an officer you will typically advance to the support staff.
 Jobs like maintenance, Security Forces, perhaps Logistics, perhaps Comm, or other ops related (non-rated) positions which support a 24/7 mission will be shift work.
 In general the Air Force doesn’t like to work 12 hour shifts but there are often times when it is necessary.
 For any given four year tour in space, our shift work guys may be working 12’s for two years and 8’s for the other two.
 It really depends on the overall ops tempo, what is going on in the world, and what career field.
 My squadron has been working 12’s for the past 8 months but after that we are switching to 8’s.
 Like I said it is case-by-case.